 “One’s own self is well hidden from one’s own self,” wrote Friedrich Nietzsche.
 “Of all mines of treasure, one’s own is the last to be dug up.”

 “C” stands for concentrate.
-This does not mean mental strain but bringing Compassionate awareness to the body and our present moment experience.
-Concentration is compassionately allowing the attention to settle and collect us.
-The As the Buddha described it, when the mind is in the body and the body in the mind, when we are more collected or together in the present moment, the experience becomes more pliant and lighter.
-Sometimes he compared this to a molten metal ball, other times to a feather—both less rigid and fixed.
-Bringing the attention to the breath can help in the collection process.
+This does not mean mental strain or a narrowing of mental focus but settling down, bringing the attention home to the body, to our present moment experience.
+Concentration is allowing the attention itself to settle us and collect us.
+When we bring the mind to the body and the body to the mind, when we are more collected, our experience becomes more pliant and lighter.
+Bringing the attention to the breath can help in the concentration process.

 “O” stands for open.
 When we sit down to be still and concentrated, we open to the life inside and outside us.
 It’s a wonderful paradox that when we grow still, when we bring our attention home to the breath and our present moment experience, we don’t shut out life.
 We open to it.
 We notice it and sense it.
 Opening is manifesting a wish or desire to live a greater life.
 Right here and right now.

 “R” stands for recollect or remember.
 Sati, the ancient term for mindfulness in Buddhism means to remember the present moment.
 We gather our disparate parts—head, heart, and body.
 When these parts touch a new possibility appears.
 When we are recollected, we can investigate and understand our experience in a way we just can’t with thinking alone.